hub2vu/Singular_Maven/README.md

 # Sing_Maven Copilot

-Read-only Chrome Extension + local Fastify backend for LLM-first moderation review of DCInside `특이점이 온다` gallery pages.
+Read-only Chrome Extension + local Fastify backend for LLM-first moderation review of `특이점이 온다` gallery pages.

 The extension observes the page the human is already viewing, sends a redacted DOM/screenshot observation to the local backend, retrieves policy evidence from the local manager-post corpus, and asks an OpenAI-compatible LLM for a strict judgment card.
 It never clicks delete, ban, submit, post, comment, confirm, save, or apply.